alchemyplatform/aa-sdk/site/smart-accounts/modular-account/multisig-plugin/technical-details.md

 ## Gas Estimation

 Gas estimations must be performed for user operations before the first signature is obtained.
-This is done in aa-sdk with a gas and fee estimation middleware.
+This is done in aa-sdk with built in gas and fee estimation middlewares.

-By default, we perform gas estimation assuming that the k signatures to be obtained are EOAs and not other smart accounts.
+We perform gas estimation assuming that the k signatures to be obtained are EOAs, and not other smart accounts.
 In the case that smart accounts own a modular account, the validation step could require more gas.
-If used with the default gas estimation, it would cause the user operation to fail with an insufficient gas error.
+If used with default gas estimation, it would cause the user operation to fail with an insufficient gas error.

-In these cases, dapps are expected to implement their own gas estimations and use gas overrides when first calling `proposeUserOperation`.
+In these cases, clients are expected to implement their own gas estimations for the signature validation step, and use gas overrides when first calling `proposeUserOperation`.